Charon (moon): Surface

 Unlike Pluto's surface, which is composed of nitrogen and methane ices, Charon's surface appears to be dominated by the less volatile water ice.

 In 2007, observations by the Gemini Observatory detected patches of ammonia hydrates and water crystals on the surface of Charon that suggested the presence of active cryogeysers and cryovolcanoes.
 The fact that the ice was still in crystalline form suggested it may have been deposited recently, as it was expected that solar radiation would have degraded it to an amorphous state after roughly thirty thousand years.
 However, following new data from the New Horizons flyby, no active cryovolcanoes or geysers were detected.
 Later research has also called into question the cryovolcanic origin for the crystalline water ice and ammonia features, with some researchers instead proposing that ammonia may be replenished passively from underground material.

 Photometric mapping of Charon's surface shows a latitudinal trend in albedo, with a bright equatorial band and darker poles.
-The north polar region is dominated by a very large dark area informally dubbed "Mordor" by the New Horizons team.
+The north polar region is dominated by Neverland Regio, a very large dark area, formerly nicknamed "Mordor" by the New Horizons team.
 The favored explanation for this feature is that it is formed by condensation of gases that escaped from Pluto's atmosphere.
 In winter, the temperature is −258 °C, and these gases, which include nitrogen, carbon monoxide, and methane, condense into their solid forms; when these ices are subjected to solar radiation, they chemically react to form various reddish tholins.
 Later, when the area is again heated by the Sun as Charon's seasons change, the temperature at the pole rises to −213 °C, resulting in the volatiles sublimating and escaping Charon, leaving only the tholins behind.
 Over millions of years, the residual tholin builds up thick layers, obscuring the icy crust.
-In addition to Mordor, New Horizons found evidence of extensive past geology that suggests that Charon is probably differentiated; in particular, the southern hemisphere has fewer craters than the northern and is considerably less rugged, suggesting that a massive resurfacing event—perhaps prompted by the partial or complete freezing of an internal ocean—occurred at some point in the past and removed many of the earlier craters.
+In addition to Neverland Regio, New Horizons found evidence of extensive past geology that suggests that Charon is probably differentiated; in particular, the southern hemisphere has fewer craters than the northern and is considerably less rugged, suggesting that a massive resurfacing event—perhaps prompted by the partial or complete freezing of an internal ocean—occurred at some point in the past and removed many of the earlier craters.

 Charon has a system of extensive grabens and scarps, such as Serenity Chasma, which extend as an equatorial belt for at least 1000 km.
 Argo Chasma potentially reaches as deep as 9 km, with cliffs that may rival Verona Rupes on Miranda for the title of the tallest cliff in the Solar System.